 Classic Roast Beef Recipe

 For a classic Sunday roast beef with gravy, I turn to top sirloin roast for its beefy flavour, tender texture, and reasonable price.
-Choose a roast with a fat cap means the fat will render in the oven, basting the meat and keeping it moist.
+Choosing a roast with a fat cap means the fat will render in the oven, basting the meat and keeping it moist.
 (Of course, the Hagane Home Ultimate Roaster will also help with that).

 To serve 6 to 8 people, you'll need a 1.8kg centre-cut boneless top sirloin roast.

-Drizzle olive oil in the base of the pan and pop your roast in upside down.
+Drizzle vegetable oil in the base of the pan and pop your roast in upside down.
 This allows it to brown against the pan and then turn it over to allow the top to get crisp.

 Roast until beef registers 50°C / 125°F (for medium rare*), 1.5 - 2 hours.